Applications in progress

 The Applied Partnership Awards (APA) are designed to bring knowledge users and researchers together to develop research projects that address a documented need within the Irish health or social care system.

 The APA 2024 Scheme has two separate application cycles.
 Cycle 1 projects have been funded and are underway.
 Cycle 2 closed on 18 December 2024.
-47 applications were deemed eligible.
-The panel meeting to review applications will be held 11-12 June 2025, and the HRB Board will approve awards 27 June 2025.
-Applicants will be notified following the board meeting.
+43 applications were deemed eligible in Cycle 2.
+The panel meeting to review applications was held 11 – 12 June 2025, and on 27 June the HRB Board approved 17 applications for funding.
+All applicants have been notified.

 Conference and Event Sponsorship Scheme (CES) 2025